Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Further discussion of examples from the main text

 with $U_\mathcal{T} = \tau_0 \sigma_2$, $U_\mathcal{P} = \tau_1 \sigma_0$, and $i U_{\mathcal{R}} = i \tau_0 \sigma_3$.
 At the high-symmetry momenta $k_z= 0$, $\pi$, the two-dimensional Hamitonian $H_{k_z}(k_x,k_y)$ corresponding to this model is in the crystalline symmetry class $\mbox{DIII}^{{\cal R}_{-+}}$; for generic momenta $0 < |k_z| < \pi$, the crystalline symmetry class is $\mbox{AIII}^{{\cal R}_-}$.
 The corresponding subgroup sequences are \cite{trifunovic2019}

 Although the symmetries allow for a nontrivial topological phase at $k_z = 0$, the corresponding Hamiltonian immediately turns trivial upon going to nonzero $k_z$, ruling out a topological semimetal phase that derives its protection from a non-trivial phase of $H_{k_z}(k_x, k_y)$ at $k_z = 0$.
 (This observation, as well as the converse, that any topologically non-trivial gapped two-dimensional Hamiltonian $H_{k_z}(k_x,k_y)$ must be trivial for $k_z \to 0$, $\pi$ follows from the observation that there is no nontrivial map from $\ZZ_2$ to $\ZZ$.)
 Instead, the family of two-dimensional Hamiltonians $H_{k_z}(k_x,k_y)$ as defined from Eq.\ (\ref{eq:H_DIII_Rz-+}) corresponds to the trivial class for $k_z = 0$ and $\pi$ --- {\it i.e.}, it corresponds to the element ``0'' in the classifying group $K$ --- and is nontrivial --- corresponding to the element ``1'' --- in a region $k_{01} < |k_z| < k_{02}$ around $|k_z| = \pi/2$.
 The resulting phenomenology of the three-dimensional model is as shown in Fig.\ \ref{fig:bandstructures}: flat arcs of zero-energy hinge states in a finite region around $|k_z| = \pi/2$, but no boundary signatures at $k_z = 0$ or $\pi$.
-For the numerical calculations leading to Fig.\ \ref{fig:bandstructures} and \ref{fig:bandstructures_bulk} we added the additional term